mukundangopalachary/mukundangopalachary/README.md

 ## About Me

 Hello!
-I'm Mukundan Gopalachary, a passionate and dedicated professional with a strong background in Data Analysis and Machine Learning.
+I'm Mukundan Gopalachary, a passionate and dedicated professional with a strong background in data analysis and machine learning.
 My journey has been driven by a relentless pursuit of knowledge and a commitment to excellence in every endeavor I undertake.